-Tariffs on imported building materials vary, and are controlled by the Ministry of Finance.
-The individual tariff rates can be found on the Ministry’s website.
+Tariffs on imported building materials vary, and are controlled by the Japanese Ministry of Finance.
+The individual tariff rates can be found on the Ministry of Finance’s website.

 Marketing your products and services

-There are five main considerations for entering the building and construction market in Japan:
+In order to understand the market in Japan, it is essential to research standards, trends, pricing and product acceptance.
+There are six key considerations for entering the building and construction market in Japan:

-- Focus on building long-term relationships with potential customers as Japan is a relationship-based market, especially in the building sector
+- A focus on building long-term relationships with potential customers, as Japan is a market that places a lot of importance on relationships, especially in the building sector

-- Appoint capable agents and work with them flexibly, being prepared to modify products if required to meet local standards
+- Appoint capable agents and work with them flexibly.
+Be prepared to modify products to meet local standards.

-Trade exhibitions such are also a good way to gauge market acceptance.
-To market effectively you need to consider:
+Trade exhibitions are a good way to gauge market acceptance.
+To market your product/service effectively, you need to consider the following:

-Distribution channels in Japan often follow the pattern of the exporter selling to an importer (distributor), who then sells directly to the builders/construction companies, contracted distribution agents and end users.
-In some case, the builders/construction companies import for their own use.
+Distribution channels in Japan often follow a pattern of the exporter selling to an importer (distributor), who then sells directly to the building/construction company, contracted distribution agents and end users.
+In some cases, the building/construction company imports the building materials for their own use.